![]() |

 to free Macedonia from the Turks.
 That is centuries before Greece

-took Aegean Macedonia with its army and launched its propaganda.
+occupied Aegean Macedonia with its army and launched its falsifying propaganda.

 17.

-Today, as we enter the 21st century, the Macedonians of
+Today, as entered the 21st century, the Macedonians of Greece

-Greece continue to be harassed and discriminated by the Greek
+continue to be harassed and discriminated by the Greek government, a

 The Macedonian language is still not recognized, the Macedonian